Heaty566/vite-micro-frontend/README.md

 @tailwind utilities;
 ```

-At main.tsx change to with id "counter" will render your using in another host
+At main.tsx change to with id "counter" will render in another host

 ```tsx
 import React from "react";